Macomb station

-Macomb station is an Amtrak intercity train station in Macomb, Illinois, United States.
+Macomb station (officially the Thomas C. Carper Amtrak Station) is an Amtrak intercity train station in Macomb, Illinois, United States.
 There is one daily morning train to Chicago.
 In the evening, the return train continues on to Quincy, Illinois.
 The station is a brick structure constructed around 1913 by the Chicago, Burlington and Quincy Railroad as designed by the railroad's architect Walter Theodore Krausch.
+The city of Macomb leases the station from BNSF Railway to prevent demolition and has done so since 1971.